shervinea/cheatsheet-translation/pt/cheatsheet-machine-learning-tips-and-tricks.md

 **30. [Training on k−1 folds and assessment on the remaining one, Training on n−p observations and assessment on the p remaining ones]**

-&#10230; [Treinando em k-dobras e avaliando sobre o restante, Treinando em n-p observações e avaliando sobre p restantes]
+&#10230; [Treino em k-1 partes e teste sobre o restante, Treino em n-p observações e teste sobre p restantes]

 <br>